kubedb/cli/docs/guides/elasticsearch/snapshot/scheduled_backup.md

           storage: 1Gi # make sure size is larger or equal than your database size
 ```

-**Specify Resources for Backup Job:**
+**Specify Resources for Backup Jobs:**

-You can specify resources for backup job through `spec.backupSchedule.podTemplate.spec.resources` field.
+You can specify resources for backup jobs through `spec.backupSchedule.podTemplate.spec.resources` field.

 ```yaml
 apiVersion: kubedb.com/v1alpha1